qs_codec package

 COMBINE = 1

-Combine duplicate keys into a single key with an array of values.
+Combine duplicate keys into a single list of values (preserves order).

 FIRST = 2